-- a.
-Applicability - This section is applicable to all real property in the Neighborhood Residence and Urban Residence districts. - b.
-Significant Trees - Any tree with a trunk that is six (6) inches or more in diameter at breast height (DBH) is considered a significant tree, unless the City Arborist determines that the tree is unhealthy. - ii.
-The City Arborist may designate significant trees based on a tree's age, species, health, meaning within the community, historical importance, and similar factors. - iii.
+- i.
+This section is applicable to all real property in the Neighborhood Residence and Urban Residence districts. - b.
+Significant Trees - i.
+Any tree with a trunk that is six (6) inches or more in diameter at breast height (DBH) is considered a significant tree, unless the City's Urban Forester determines that the tree is unhealthy. - ii.
+The City's Urban Forester may designate significant trees based on a tree's age, species, health, meaning within the community, historical importance, and similar factors that are substantially equivalent. - iii.
 Significant trees may only be removed by Special Permit. - a).
-In it's discretion to approve or deny a special permit authorizing the removal of a significant tree, the review board shall consider the following: - i).
-The health of the tree as it relates to damage, disease, or as a threat to public health or safety. - iv.
+In it's discretion to approve or deny a special permit authorizing the removal of a significant tree, the review board shall consider, at least, the following: - i).
+The health of the tree as it relates to damage, disease, flood protection, or as a threat to public health, safety, or property, particularly from flooding; solar heat buildup in any nearby buildings.

+- iv.
 As a condition of any Special Permit authorizing the removal of a significant tree, the review board shall require one of the following: - a).
-The planting of new trees equal to two (2) times the diameter of the tree lost in total caliper: or - b).
-A payment in lieu of planting new trees equal to the cost of the above. - c.
+The planting of new trees equal to two (2) times the DBH of the tree(s) removed in total caliper; - b).
+The planting of new trees equal to one (1) time the diameter of any tree on the invasive species list; or - c).
+A payment in lieu of planting new trees equal to the cost of the above. - d). any combination of the above. - c.
 Protection During Construction - i.
 The preservation of existing, on-site trees is preferred to the planting of new trees. - ii.
-Existing trees must be protected according to the tree protection standards of the City Arborist. - iii.
+Existing trees must be protected according to the tree protection standards of the City's Urban Forester. - iii.
 In cases of accidental damage during construction activities to any tree designated for preservation, the damaged tree must be replaced with trees equal to two (2) times the diameter of the tree lost in total caliper.